infinum/wordpress-handbook/Automated testing in WordPress/Automated testing.md

 composer require --dev phpunit/phpunit:6.5
 ```

 This will load [PHPUnit](https://phpunit.de/) and [Brain Monkey](https://brain-wp.github.io/BrainMonkey/).
-PHPUnit is the testing suite, and Brain Monkey is helper for testing in WordPress.
+PHPUnit is the testing suite, and Brain Monkey is a helper for testing in WordPress.

-After that, in the `tests` folder add `bootstrap.php` file that looks like
+After that, in the `tests` folder add the `bootstrap.php` file that looks like

 ```php
 <?php